yazonnile/svelidation/readme.md

 ```

 #### Example #2
-Inputs events will not affect validation
+Inputs events will not affect validation, but `reset` form event will
 ```js
 new Svelidation({
   inputValidationPhase: 0